 - Any changes to your financial aid award after the letter is sent will generate an email.
 You can then view the changes on your my.emich account.

 - Awards are based on Fall and Winter enrollment.
 If you'd like to apply for summer financial aid, check out the summer financial aid page.

 The Expected Family Contribution (EFC) is a measure of your family's financial strength and resources that should be available to help pay for your education.
 The EFC is calculated from the information you report on the FAFSA and according to a formula established by law.
 Your family's income (taxable and untaxed) and assets are considered in determining your EFC.
 Your family size and the number of family members who will be attending a college or career school are also considered.
 Your EFC will appear on the Student Aid Report (SAR) you receive after you file your FAFSA.

 Cost of Attendance (COA)

-The Cost of Attendance (COA) represents the estimated tuition and living costs for the average full time undergraduate or graduate student for the academic year.
+The Cost of Attendance (COA) represents the estimated tuition and living costs for the average undergraduate or graduate student for the academic year.

 How do I accept my aid?

 Go to my.emich.edu, login and follow these steps: